We Ranked #1 Out of the Top 100 Hospice Care Providers Surveyed In Los Angeles County in 2022.

 IRC is similar to RHC, except it’s provided at a medical facility to relieve the primary caregiver from their responsibilities temporarily.
 Ideal settings for IRC include long-term assisted facilities, hospice facilities, medical institutions, and anywhere with 24/7 medical staff.
 Unlike other levels, IRC is started because of the caregiver rather than the patient.

-Hospice Care vs. Nursing Homes In Los Angeles County: How Are They Different?
+Los Angeles Hospice Care vs. Los Angeles Nursing Homes: How Are They Different?

 As mentioned, hospice in Los Angeles County and nursing homes are on two entirely different ends of the scale.
 They might range into different types and fall under broader categories, but even then, they’re as different as night and day.
 By the time we’re done discussing their differences, you’ll know precisely what your ailing relative needs.